ArrowrIcon Home icon

 Detail of the Jubilee placard in the photo

-The placard points out that all the goods displayed are off-ration and on sale to everyone.
+The placard points out that all the goods displayed are off-ration and therefore on sale to everyone.
 This shows that the shop was trying get more trade by showing prospective customers that they did not have to stay with their registered grocer for anything other than rationed goods.

 One wonders what the off-ration goods in the window are.
 The enlargement seems to show mainly tinned foods and bottled sauces.